 There are obviously a lot of great things you can do at home to make sure your teeth stay healthy and youthful, but it is also important to let us do our part by scheduling regular dental checkups.
 We will help your smile stay youthful by removing unsightly tartar (dental calculus) that builds up on your teeth.

 We will also gently polish your teeth to help them stay youthfully bright.
 And we’ll check up on your oral health so you can avoid problems like decay and infection that age your smile.

 Avoid Aging Restorations

 If you develop cavities, including those that penetrate into the interior of the tooth, you will need to repair that damage.
 But be aware of what type of restoration you are getting.
 Metal amalgam fillings are being phased out, and they will make your smile look older.
-The same goes for metal crowns.
+The same goes for metal crowns and traditional dentures.

 Maintain a Healthy Bite

 One of the biggest impacts that time will have on your teeth is wear.
 Some amount of wear is inevitable, but you want to make sure it is not happening faster than it should.
 If you have an unhealthy bite, it will put excess force on your teeth, causing them to wear down faster.